 Which blockchain should I use?

 I liked the Hyperledger vs Ethereum battle metaphor, but in truth Hyperledger Fabric and Ethereum were created to solve different problems.
 So they shouldn’t really be perceived as competition to each other.
-They are different products that happen to utilise the same backbone technology, which is blockchain itself.
+They are different products that happen to use the same backbone technology, which is the blockchain itself.

 Hyperledger Fabric was made for a business usage scenario.
-Therefore, organizations can use the Hyperledger Fabric blockchain for their internal (inter-department) integration purposes – or more general cross-enterprise integration scenarios where the parties to the transactions know each other and have valid contractual agreements to communicate with.
-On the other hand, Ethereum was designed for public usage with the notion of fully transparent and objective transactions execution even in an arbitrarily hostile environment.
-In the Hyperledger vs Ethereum world, again, there is no king 🙂 While to some chaos can be a ladder, this doesn’t work in software projects.
+Therefore, organizations can use the Hyperledger Fabric blockchain for their internal (inter-department) integration purposes — or more general cross-enterprise integration scenarios where the parties to the transactions know each other and have valid contractual agreements to communicate with.
+On the other hand, Ethereum was designed for public usage with the notion of fully transparent and objective transaction execution even in an arbitrarily hostile environment.
+While to some chaos can be a ladder, this doesn’t work in software projects.
 At Espeo Blockchain, we also help people decide which tech they should pick and guide them through it.
 You’re welcome to ask us via the box below.